 Throughout his military career, Salcido earned multiple commendations, including the Vietnam Army Commendation Medal, National Defense Medal, California Army National Guard Commendation Medal, Humanitarian Award Medal, Good Conduct Medal, and Marksmanship Medal.
 His service also included key assignments during the 1989 Oakland Cypress earthquake and the 1992 Los Angeles riots as part of the 49th Military Police Brigade.

-Salcido and his wife, Xochitl Garcia, are proud parents of four sons — Tom, Mark, Adrian, and Stephen — and have ten grandchildren and one great-granddaughter.
+Salcido is a proud parent of five sons — Tom, Mark, Adrian, Stephen, and Ryan Maxwell Salcido — and has ten grandchildren and one great-granddaughter.
+His wife, Cynthia Lubke, passed away in 2019.

 He will be honored at the Latino Coalition Veterans Day Breakfast, hosted by the Latino Coalition of San Benito County, on Tuesday, November 11, 2025, from 8:00 a.m. to 11:00 a.m. at Paine’s Restaurant Banquet Room, located at 421 East Street, Hollister.
 The event is open to the public, with tickets priced at $20 for general admission and $15 for veterans and their spouses.